AquaregiaAnubhav/Two-Envelope-Paradox-Simulation/README.md

 install.packages(c("optparse", "ggplot2", "reshape2", "gridExtra"))
 ```

-## Notes
+## Remarks

 - This code is intended to explore the behavior of the paradox in a probabilistic setting.
-- The plot clearly illustrates the difference in long-term average payoffs between sticking and switching.
+- The plot clearly illustrates the difference in long-term average payoffs between sticking and switching approaches 0, thus it indicates that the situation is indeed symmetric and switching your choice is not of advantange.

 ---

-*Generated: 2025-05-10 09:53:12*